Talks & Teachings

 Anandagiri Forest Monastery – A branch in Petchabun Province where English-speaking monks from the Ajahn Chah community live and train.
 Abbot: Ajahn Achalo.

 Buddha Bodhivana Monastery – Buddha Bodhivana is a branch located in East Warburton, about one and a half hours from Melbourne.
 Abbot: Ajahn Kalyano.

 Wat Buddha Dhamma – A remote branch located in Dharug National Park, New South Wales, outside of Sydney.
 Abbot: Ajahn Khemavaro.

 Dhammagiri Forest Hermitage – A small branch in the quiet hills outside of Brisbane.
 Abbot: Ajahn Dhammasiha.

-Jeta Grove Foundation is the religious non-profit organization which is responsible for Temple Forest Monastery.
-Donations to this monastery, and other financial information, can be found on the Jeta Grove website.
+Jeta Grove Foundation is the religious non-profit organization which is responsible for Temple Forest Monastery (Jetavana).
+Ways to make donations to this monastery, and other financial information, can be found on the Jeta Grove website.

 Contemplative poetry selected by Ajahn Sucitto and Ajahn Abhinando